 Additionally, pineapple contains bromelain, an enzyme that has anti-inflammatory properties and can aid in digestion.
 However, it is important to consume pineapple in moderation during pregnancy, as excessive consumption can lead to heartburn and reflux.

-Risks of Eating Pineapple in Pregnancy
+Risks of Pineapple During Pregnancy

-Consuming pineapples during pregnancy in large amounts can cause the following side effects:
+Eating pineapple during pregnancy in large amounts can cause the following side effects:

 • Pineapples can cause heartburn or acid reflux.
 It generally happens to pregnant ladies with weak digestive systems.
 Hence, doctors advise them to avoid this fruit.